mlissner/michaeljaylissner.com/content/civic-frustration.md

 All of these things waste time, and don't have particularly good purposes.
 We live for only so long, and how much of our time is stuck waiting because of laws that take morality, judgment, and reason out of the picture?
 Clearly, there is room for improvement, but somehow cops feel comfortable (righteous?) about giving these kinds of tickets.

 Ninety-three dollars later, and I've cleared my name of this heinous crime on humanity.
 Surely something is wrong though, when cops have nothing better to do than to give this kind of ticket.
-Can't we find better ways to use our resources? <!--break-->
+Can't we find better ways to use our resources?